Earth Sciences (ESCI)

 Credits: 4

 This course considers basic exploratory techniques and in-depth spectral analysis for estimation with geophysical time series data, including calculations of confidence intervals and significance testing.
 This course prepares students for interpreting time series data with science and engineering applications.
 Topics include sampling theory, filtering, statistics, probability, spectral analysis, and empirical orthogonal functions.
 Students gain experience in code-writing for the analysis of time series data.
-Prereq: Calculus.
+One year of calculus required.

 Grade Mode: Letter Grading